 The same rule that applies to dental implants also applies to crowns.

-Crowns typically use a porcelain or resin construction.
-The most durable crowns are typically made of metal, but new products may include porcelain fused to metal so that you can keep the look of a natural tooth.
+Dental Crowns typically use a porcelain or resin construction.
+The most durable crowns are typically made of metal, but new products may include porcelain fused to metal or zirconia so that you can keep the look of a natural tooth.
 As a result, they are very reliable and can last well over a decade as long as you take care of them and the surrounding teeth.
 (Read: don’t open packages with your teeth or crunch ice cubes all day.)